 "Yeah, but Santa's not even real.
 And I'm going to tell him that."

 "Because he should know.
 Why should he grow up believing that a fat guy in a red suit is going to climb down his chimney, let alone anyone's chimney, and deliver gifts?!
 That's ridiculous.
 Might as well tell him the truth now ... and tell him to spread the word."

-When I was a kid, I can remember going to school one day after losing a tooth, and proudly exclaiming that the tooth fairy left me 50 cents under my pillow (btw, a ten spot would've been nice, mom).
-But when the girl who developed before anyone else told me: "The tooth fairy?!
+When I was a kid, I can remember going to school one day after losing a tooth, and proudly exclaiming that the tooth fairy had left me 50 cents under my pillow.
+(BTW, a ten spot would've been nice, Mom.)
+But when the girl who developed before anyone else told me, "The tooth fairy?!
 The tooth fairy's not real.
 DUH!
 It's your mom, stupid," my heart sank.
 What?!
-I was devastated and begged my mom to tell me the truth.
-But it was too late (and my mom was a terrible liar).
-My hopes and dreams that a little fairy that looked like Tinker Bell and carried around bags and bags of baby teeth from children around the world were ruined.
+I was devastated, and begged my mom to tell me the truth.
+But it was too late -- and my mom was a terrible liar.
+My hopes and dreams that a little fairy who looked like Tinker Bell and carried around bags and bags of baby teeth from children around the world were ruined.
 With that image in mind, the thought of spoiling whatever fantasies and make-believe that swirl in my son's brain seems cruel.

-Obviously we're Jewish, and obviously we don't "celebrate" Christmas, but that doesn't mean we have to put the kibosh on Santa ...
+Obviously we're Jewish, and obviously we don't "celebrate" Christmas, but that doesn't mean we have to put the kibosh on Santa.
 He's not really even a religious figure at this point anyway!
 And sure, it'd be nice if the rest of the world glorified Hanukkah and made it as mainstream as Christmas.
-But the reality is, it probably never will be -- and little Timmy and Jane in bumblef*ck, Nebraska, aren't ever going to yearn for Hanukkah songs and dreidel games.
+But the reality is, it probably never will -- and little Timmy and Jane in Bumble F*ck, Nebraska, aren't ever going to yearn for Hanukkah songs and dreidel games.